blcu-nlp/GEC-Reading-List/README.md

 <h2 id="BEA"> BEA2019 Competition</h2>

+*  Yoav Kantor, Yoav Katz, Leshem Choshen, Edo Cohen-Karlik, Naftali Liberman, Assaf Toledo, Amir Menczel, and Noam Slonim.
+2019.
+[Learning to combine Grammatical Error Corrections](https://arxiv.org/pdf/1906.03897.pdf).
+In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
+Association for Computational Linguistics. （combining, bea-sota）

 *  Roman Grundkiewicz, Marcin Junczys-Dowmunt, and Kenneth Heafield.
 2019.
 [Neural Grammatical Error Correction Systems with Unsupervised Pre-training on Synthetic Data](https://www.aclweb.org/anthology/W19-4427).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
 Association for Computational Linguistics.（No. 1）

 *  Yo Joong Choe, Jiyeon Ham, Kyubyong Park, and Yeoil Yoon.
 2019.
 [A Neural Grammatical Error Correction System Built On Better Pre-training and Sequential Transfer Learning](https://arxiv.org/pdf/1907.01256.pdf).
 In Proceedings of the